pattytonyoneill/hangman/TESTING.md

 - When doing second puzzle wasn't deleting the letters used in last puzzle so I had to add reset_game function to fix this error.

+## User Stories testing:
+- _First time Visitor Goals_
+  - As a first time user of this site, I would like to be able to easily decifer the main purpose of the game
+  - As a first time user, I would like to be able to easily navigate the game
+  - As a first time user, I would like to see how many lives that I have left

 ## Testing